smarthomeNG/smarthome/doc/dev/shngadmin/ARCHITECTURE.md

 ### 3.1 Browser loads `index.html`
 Angular's build tool (`@angular/build`) produces a single `index.html` that references bundled JavaScript files.
 The browser fetches and executes them.

-`zone.js` is loaded first.
-It patches *every* browser async API (`setTimeout`, `Promise`, `fetch`, XHR, WebSocket) so Angular can know when asynchronous work finishes and decide whether to update the UI.
-Think of Zone.js as a Python `contextvars` that propagates through all async boundaries.
+**No `zone.js` is loaded.**  The app is zoneless (`provideZonelessChangeDetection()` — see 3.2).
+Older versions of this app (and most Angular tutorials) load `zone.js` first to patch every browser async API so Angular knows when to re-render.
+This app instead relies on Signals: writing to a `signal()` schedules a re-render directly, with no global monkey-patching layer involved.
+If you're reading older Angular material, mentally discard anything about Zone.js — it does not apply here.

 ### 3.2 `main.ts` — `bootstrapApplication`
 This is the entry point, equivalent to Python's `if __name__ == '__main__'`.
 It calls `bootstrapApplication(AppComponent, providers)` which: